The name you choose for your pet will stay with them for literally the rest of their life. Crazy stuff huh.

 Flowers and food are really good categories that make excellent pet names!

 Think along the lines of Cinnamon, Peaches, Sugar, Daisy, Rose and other cute short names that can suit a variety of pets.

 There is nothing wrong with straying from super generic pet names!

-This means that you will have a great story to tell when people as “why did you choose that name?”.
+This means that you will have a great story to tell when people ask “why did you choose that name?”.

-Being a pet owner is something to be proud of, and if the name of your pet is significant to you, then try and think outside the box.
+Being a pet owner is something to be proud of, and if the name of your pet is significant to you, then try to think outside the box.

 Name your pet your favourite food, colour, destination, sports team or something random and wild that is distinctive to you and your personality.

 Japanese have some really great pet names that are worth looking into if you want something a bit different.
 And they usually have some meaning behind them as well.

 For example, Haruki means shining sun and Toshi means wise.
 And what do both of these words have in common?
 They would be paw-some pet names!